Crowdedlight/Crows-Zeus-Additions/readme.md

 * **Set Colour:** Sets the colour of the target.
 For vehicles with multiple textures you can select which texture.
 Also has a reset checkbox to reset to originally texture
 * **Paste Loadout into Inventory:** When using the Zeus Enhanced "copy loadout" context menu, you get a new option when right-clicking a vehicle or box and under "inventory" you can select "paste loadout" which will paste that units loadout into the inventory if there is enough space.
 * **Unit Loadout Viewer:** Quickly See Loadout of Unit without going into full arsenal.
 A right-click menu to see unit loadout without loading a full arsenal.
+* **Draw Build:** Select start position, the type of object to build, and start building by simply clicking the straight lines you want.
+Quick way to make hesco or sandbag walls without having to manually place each wall segment.

 Features Requireing ACE:
 * **Set Rearm Vehicle:** Set an object or vehicle as an ACE rearm vehicle